SummerSlam (2021): SmackDown

-In his first appearance since WrestleMania 36 in April 2020, Brock Lesnar made his return at SummerSlam, confronting SmackDown's Universal Champion Roman Reigns.

 On the September 10 episode of SmackDown, Brock Lesnar again appeared to confront Roman Reigns and claimed that his former advocate, Paul Heyman, who had been serving as Reigns' special counsel since August 2020, knew Lesnar would be at SummerSlam in an attempt to cause dissension between Reigns and Heyman.
 Lesnar then challenged Heyman to accept a match against Reigns for the Universal Championship.
 Later that night, Reigns accepted the challenge.
 On September 16, WWE announced that the match would occur at Crown Jewel.
 Before that, however, Finn Bálor received his promised championship match against Reigns at Extreme Rules where Reigns defeated Bálor, who had competed in his "Demon" persona, to retain the title.
 At Crown Jewel, Reigns retained after interference from The Usos (Jey Uso and Jimmy Uso).
 Their next match would take place at Night 2 of WrestleMania 38 with Lesnar as WWE Champion after winning the title at Elimination Chamber.
 The match was a Winner Takes All Championship Unification match, which Reigns won to claim both titles and become recognized as the Undisputed WWE Universal Champion.
 They would have one further match at the following year's SummerSlam, this time as a Last Man Standing match, where Reigns retained.